 Most people challenging your will must file during the probate process.
 Minors wanting to contest your will must wait until they reach the age of majority (typically age 18), however your will can be challenged on their behalf by an executor or court representative.

-There are three common reasons your will might be contested.
+There are four common reasons your will might be contested.

 For any heirs or beneficiaries to successfully challenge your will, they need to prove there is a legal reason to invalidate it.
 Being hurt and angry will not get them a hearing if your will is entirely valid.